yeisonreyes07/tugruero/wp-content/plugins/woo-multi-currency/readme.txt

 ### MAY BE YOU NEED

+[WooCommerce Thank You Page Customizer](https://goo.gl/bnDzaF): Customize your “Thank You” page and give coupons to customers after a successful order

 [WooCommerce Notification](https://goo.gl/IYAQ7B): Social Proof Marketing plugin.
 Live recent order on the front-end of your site.

 [WooCommerce Photo Review](https://goo.gl/m27Yy1): Allow posting reviews include product pictures, review reminder, review for coupons.